Cosmas Desmond

-Cosmas Desmond (19 November 1935, London - 31 March 2012, Durban) was a Catholic priest, an activist and an author who lived in England and South Africa.
+Cosmas Desmond (19 November 1935 – 31 March 2012) was a Catholic priest, an activist and an author who lived in England and South Africa.
 He is particularly well known for his opposition to forced removals in South Africa under the system of apartheid.

 Family

 Born Patrick Anthony Desmond, he was the seventh of eleven children to a family of Irish Catholics in London's East End.
 His father worked as a fumigator.

 Missionary Work

 Desmond received scholarships from several Catholic schools and became a Franciscan missionary, travelling to South Africa at the age of 21.
 He was assigned to a mission in KwaZulu-Natal.
 There he witnessed a number of forced removals of black residents under the Group Areas Act, which sought to preserve racial segregation along geographic lines.
 In 1969, Desmond traveled to Johannesburg to speak out against the practice.
 In the city, he befriended a number of black militants, including Steve Biko.